 The Mid-Atlantic Seascape is a highly productive, diverse marine ecosystem and an industrialized, urban hub for commerce.

-As people place increasing and often-competing demands on our ocean, The Nature Conservancy is employing its signature strengths in science and collaboration to change how society views and uses our ocean.
+As people place increasing and often-competing demands on our ocean, TNC is employing its signature strengths in science and collaboration to change how society views and uses our ocean.

-Rather than treating it as inexhaustible, the Conservancy works with partners to advance policies and practices that balance the ocean’s many uses while restoring and sustaining the integrity of its natural systems—using the ocean wisely without crowding nature out.
+Rather than treating it as inexhaustible, TNC works with partners in government, industry and other NGOs to advance policies and practices that balance the ocean’s many uses while restoring and sustaining the integrity of its natural systems—using the ocean wisely without crowding nature out.

-- Created the Ocean Data Portal, an interactive site with hundreds of maps with rich information on marine wildlife, habitats and human activities.
-Ocean planners are using this tool to make smarter decisions and help solve challenges such as adjusting shipping lanes to reduce collisions with whales, or placing potential wind turbines to keep seabirds and marine mammals out of harm’s way.
+- Created the Ocean Data Portal, an interactive tool that allows ocean planners to make smarter decisions and help solve challenges, such as adjusting shipping lanes to reduce collisions with whales and placing potential wind turbines to keep seabirds and marine mammals out of harm’s way.

 - Completed the Mid-Atlantic Regional Ocean Action Plan, which increases coordination and information sharing among state and federal agencies when making all ocean management decisions.

-Though best known for our protection of tens of millions of acres of terrestrial habitat, the Conservancy has evolved to become the world’s largest ocean conservation organization.
+Though best known for our protection of tens of millions of acres of terrestrial habitat, TNC has evolved to become the world’s largest ocean conservation organization.
 We are applying our scientific, solutions-oriented approach to identify holistic solutions that maximize benefits for nature and people while minimizing costs.